Sarah Lozanova

-Do you have potential solar customers who don’t have a home with optimal solar potential?
-For example, perhaps their roof is shaded, or it lacks a southern orientation.
-Are there dormers or skylights that limit their options or the size of the PV system?
+Do you have potential solar customers who don’t have a roof with optimal solar potential?
+For example, perhaps it is shaded, or it lacks a southern orientation.
+Are there dormers, skylights, or mechanical systems that limit their options or the size of the PV system?
 Does the roof have structural issues that make a rooftop installation questionable?
+If so, ground mounted solar panels might be an excellent option.

-A ground-mounted solar system is often an excellent solution because it allows you to place the solar panels in the sunniest spot on the property.
+A ground mounted solar panel system is often an excellent solution because it allows you to place the solar panels in the sunniest spot on the property.
 Clients may inquire if it is an option to install solar panels on the ground or if it is cheaper.
 If you don't already offer this mounting solution, it might be a great addition.

 Offering ground mounts may increase your pool of potential solar energy customers and result in more satisfied customers.
 Sometimes, it can boost the output of the solar energy system, therefore boosting the return on investment.
 Some homeowners might want a solar tracking system on their array to increase energy production, making a ground mount essential.
 Unfortunately, ground mounts are often more complicated to engineer and install, especially for specific soil types.